bastibe/SoundCard/README.md

 ## Known Issues:

-* Windows/WASAPI does not support channel maps beyond reordering.
+* Windows/WASAPI currently records garbage if you record only a single channel.
+Multi-channel and channel maps work, though.
 * Error messages often report some internal CFFI/backend errors.
 This will be improved in the future.
 * Documentation is not great yet.
 This will be improved in the future.
 * Windows/WASAPI silently ignores the blocksize.
 The reason for this is still unknown.